MichalLytek/type-graphql/docs/interfaces-and-inheritance.md

 We can also omit the decorators as the GraphQL types will be copied from the interface definition - this way we don't have to maintain two definitions and just rely on TypeScript type checking of correct interface implementation.

-Be aware that when your object type is implemeting GraphQL interface type, you have to return an instance of the type class in your resolvers.
-Otherwise, `graphql-js` will not be able to detect the underlaying GraphQL type correctly.
+Be aware that when your object type is implementing GraphQL interface type, you have to return an instance of the type class in your resolvers.
+Otherwise, `graphql-js` will not be able to detect the underlying GraphQL type correctly.

 ## Inheritance
 One of the most known principles of software development is DRY - don't repeat yourself - which tells about avoiding redundancy in our code.